Q: How does the BRC Storage Program work?

 - Two (2) measurements to the container including one from the road and one from a side of your camp.

 - First on playa camp contact, name, phone and email.

 **BRC storage does not know your camp location.
 Placement will not provide your exact location either.
 If your camp infrastructure is heavily reliant on your container placement, consider providing maps that outline each possible variation of layout.

 Q: Who owns the container?

-A: You, the participant, own the container.
+A: You, the participant or the camp, own the container.
 However, it will need to meet certain criteria to be stored in the yard.
-Specifically, Washoe county requests all the containers be painted the same “sand tan” color for permitting and zoning reasons.
+Specifically, Washoe County requires all the containers be painted the same “sand tan” color for permitting and zoning reasons.
 Your container will be prepped accordingly as part of your purchase price.
-Please do not alter this color by repainting your container or adding any permanent additions to the exterior of the container.
+The contract for storage at our facility prohibits altering the color by repainting your container or adding any permanent additions to the exterior of the container.

 Q: When can I arrive at Burning Man?

-A: Container owners must have a ticket to Burning Man and a valid Early Arrival Pass if arriving before the event gates open.
-This service does not come with a ticket or an Early Arrival Pass.
+A: Container owners must have a ticket to Burning Man and a valid Work Access Pass if arriving before the event gates open.
+This service does not come with an offer or guarantee of any tickets or Work Access Passes.
 You must acquire those through other authorized means.
-If you are arriving days after the event starts, there is no guarantee that you will get the exact placement you want due to the extensive amount of structures that may already be in place.

 Q: Is this only for placed theme camps and art projects?